-- The bundled system cables are pre-connected before shipment.
-You do not need to disconnect these cables unless you are going to remove pre-installed components to install additional devices. - Refer to Chapter 4 for detailed information on the connectors.
+The bundled system cables are pre-connected before shipment.
+You do not need to disconnect these cables unless you are going to remove pre-installed components to install additional devices.

+Refer to the Motherboard Information chapter for detailed information on the connectors.